alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Aug-28: Consider screen-size and direction management for container and game-screen

 - 2024-Aug-30: Analyze and organize game-data-tracking for conv-node level, refactor

+- 2024-Sept-02: Redesign piece-setter for option of text-content and clickables